 One of the ticket options is to go up to see one of the towers.
 This would offer a closer view of the marvelous architecture wonder that is Sagrada Familia.

 Many of the fairytale houses from the pictures of Barcelona on the internet are located in Park Guell.
 It was designed by Antoni Gaudi.
-The park consists of a part that is available for public and a part where you have to pay an entry fee, if you want to get in.
+The park consists of a part that is available for the public and a part where you have to pay an entry fee if you want to get in.
 The colorful houses are inside the paid area.

 I strolled through the free part, and it was amazing.
 All paths in the park lead upwards, where an amazing panorama view of Barcelona is revealed.
 There were several fairytale-like constructions in the park on the way up, which offered some shade and rest during the climb.

 La Rambla is a famous pedestrian street, which is around 1 km long and leads to the Christopher Columbus Monument near the sea.
 The street is very popular among tourists, so there all of the usual tourist attractions can be found.
 There you can enjoy some delicious seafood, a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.

 I visited La Rambla to tick it off my bucketlist, but in my opinion, this street was too touristy.
 It was loud, commercial and reminded me of many other pedestrian shopping streets in other European cities.

 The oldest parts of Barcelona are encompassed in the Gothic Quarter.
 It is conveniently located just next to La Rambla, so after a stroll through the loud and active pedestrian street, you can get lost in the quiet maze of small streets.
 There are many architectural elements on the surrounding houses that are fascinating.
 And small streets often end in squares, where pubs are located.